Credit Cards Travel Credit Cards

 Pooling and transferring points

 No matter how many personal or small business American Express cards you have, all your points are automatically pooled into one account.
 (If they aren't, an American Express customer service agent can link your accounts for you.)
-This allows you to easily combine points for larger purchases and redemptions.
+I really like this feature as it allows you to easily combine points for larger purchases and redemptions.
 Plus, if one of your accounts is closed, you will not lose any of the points in your pool.

 Chase allows points to be pooled, but you have to transfer them between accounts manually.
+To me, this is a bit more cumbersome.
 Whichever card holds the points determines their value and the available redemption options.
-For example, points earned with the Chase Freedom Unlimited are worth 1 cent through the Chase Travel portal and cannot be transferred to a Chase partner.
+For example, points earned with the Chase Freedom Unlimited® are worth 1 cent through the Chase Travel portal and cannot be transferred to a Chase partner.

-However, when those points are transferred to the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred, partner transfer options become available, and you can book travel through Chase Travel℠ at up to 1.5 cents per point.
+However, when those points are transferred to the Chase Sapphire Preferred® Card, Chase Sapphire Reserve, or Ink Business Preferred® Credit Card, partner transfer options become available, and you can book travel through Chase Travel℠ at up to 1.5 cents per point.

 The best cards to earn Amex Membership Rewards